William-Robert-Robertson/Scottish-Gaelic-Spellchecker-GOC/README.md

 The spell checker is based on the lexical database behind [www.faclair.com](https://www.faclair.com), has over 80'000 headwords and is able to check over 2.8 million conjugates.

-The spell checker is provided as a LibreOffice extension here:
+The spell checker is provided as a LibreOffice extension with more detailed instructions for use here:

 [https://extensions.libreoffice.org/en/extensions/show/27426](https://extensions.libreoffice.org/en/extensions/show/27426)